ruby-hyperloop/ruby-hyperloop.io/source/tutorials/hyperloopjs/chatapp.html.md

 Refresh the page and the error should be gone.

 <div class="codemirror-live-edit"
+  data-heading="1
-  data-heading="10.
-Chat Application - Some Cleanup"
+  10. Chat Application - Some Cleanup"
-  data-rows=9>
+  data-rows=9
+  data-top-level-component="Chatapp">
 <pre>
 class ChatService